-Terry McDonnell is an Associate Professor of Sociology and a concurrent faculty member of the Keough School of Global Affairs.
+Terry McDonnell is associate professor of sociology and Director of Graduate Studies and a concurrent faculty member of the Keough School of Global Affairs.
 He is a cultural sociologist (Ph.D.
 2009, Northwestern University) who studies objects and media in everyday life.

 Culture and media; HIV/AIDS and public health; social movements; gender and sexuality; urban studies, theory, methods

 Terry’s recent research explains why HIV/AIDS media campaigns often fail to change peoples’ belief and behavior in response to the disease.
 Understanding people’s creativity is at the core of this work.
 He finds that communities often use AIDS campaigns in unexpected ways—women reconstitute female condoms as bangle bracelets and people decorate their homes with AIDS advertisements.
 Work from this project was recently published in the American Journal of Sociology and won an honorable mention for the Geertz Prize in Cultural Sociology.
 For his next project Terry turns his attention to developing a sociology of misinterpretation.

 - Kellogg Institute's Undergraduate Mentoring Award 2020-21

 - Rev. Edmund P. Joyce, CSC, Award for Excellence in Undergraduate Teaching - 2018-19

 Three Faculty Fellows Honored for Undergrad Teaching